-Before I managed to distract myself on Tuesday with musings about roads, I was going to write about a visit to Bournemouth on a recent Bank Holiday weekend.
+Before I managed to distract myself with musings about roads, I was going to write about a visit to Bournemouth on a recent Bank Holiday weekend.

 This was a trip that had been in the works for a few months—not to visit the beach but to attend a concert.
 But with a perfect blue sky, bright sun, and a few hours to kill before show time, we couldn’t resist heading down to the sea.

 The first thing we spotted was Bournemouth’s famous pier, with the beach stretching for miles on either side of it.
 We weren’t the only ones attracted by the good weather: thousands of people had descended upon the shore.
 [They are not in the photo above because it was taken at 7:00am the next morning.]

 As we approached the beach, we passed the Russell-Cotes Art Gallery, which stars in the photo I posted on Tuesday.
 We didn’t have the opportunity to visit it on this trip, but it is a beautiful building with a commanding view of the coastline.

 Across from the gallery, the railings that keep people from damaging the cliffs or themselves were festooned with artwork depicting seaside sights.
 It was a fun treat to see what they chose to include, from this lovely starfish to an itsy bitsy teenie weenie yellow polka dot bikini (apologies in advance for the earworm).

 Having grown up near the coast, I must confess that most beaches are quite alike.
 There is usually sand, maybe some shells and/or rocks, and of course the water.
 Bournemouth distinguishes itself by having the first set of municipal beach huts in the UK, built in 1909.
 Today, they provide a place to change, store beach gear, and generally recharge while deciding what to do next.
 A number of newer huts have also been built along the coast and take their inspiration from a Pantone catalogue.